Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Quantum integration scheme

 By using Eq.~(\ref{exponentiate}), it is straightforward to carry out the integrals to obtain

 for $\gamma^2 \ge 4 K$, whereas for $\gamma^2 \le 4K$ we obtain a very similar formula where $|x|$ is replaced by $i|x|$:

-$\boldsymbol{\hat \alpha}$ has been defined in Eq.~(\ref{alpha_hat}).
-In order to conclude the analytic derivation of the quantum integration scheme, we also give the explicit expression of the two further matrices appearing in the Eq.~(\ref{noisehat1}) and Eq.~(\ref{noisehat2}):
+$\boldsymbol{\hat \alpha}$ has been defined in Eq.~(\ref{correl_alpha_hat}).
+In order to conclude the analytic derivation of the quantum integration scheme, we also give the explicit expression of the two matrix products appearing in the Eq.~(\ref{noisehat1}) and Eq.~(\ref{noisehat2}):